ChenOst/myMath/README.md

 Xaxis: auxiliary function tha used in UnderArea and AboveArea.
 The function helps the user to check if the Polynom cuts the X axis.
 The function throws exception if the Polynom doesn’t cut the X axis.
 Iterator:  help the user to go over the ArrayList.
 ToString: prints the Polynom.
 This function gets all the Monoms in the Polynom and prints the coefficient and power values, the function would print different Strings that depend on the values of the coefficient and power.
 The function uses the function “ToString” from the Monom and prints all the different possibilities that were mention before.
+ToPlot: builds a new plot.
+Given a Polynom and range the function draws a new plot.
+This function throws exception if epsilon is negative number or if x0 is bigger than x1.
 F: in this function the user puts a value of any number (represented by ‘x’) and the function calculates the value of the Polynom in this number.
 This function throws exception if the Polynom equal to null or if the power of one of the Monoms is lower than zero.
 RemoveZero: remove zero Monom from the Polynom.
 This function remove from the Polynom Monoms that their coefficient is equal to zero.
 Also this function is sorting the Polynom, sorting from the biggest to lowest power.

 Monom Comperator:
 This class compares between two Monoms and help the user to sort the Polynom by the size of the power.
 Plot:
 This class represents the library “Gral”.
 This code was taken from the site: https://github.com/eseifert/gral and was adapted to our needs.
 The class accepts Polynom, draws it and marks the min and max points of the Polynom.
 The user has to use frame.setVisible(true); in order to see the plot.
 The class contains only one constructor, this constructor build the Plot.

+Plot constructor:
-Plot constructor: This method builds a new plot.
+This method builds a new plot.
 It accepts Polynom (represented by polynom) and range (represented by x1 and x2).
 The method will search in the range for the min and max points. x1 has to be smaller than x2, else the method will throw exception.
 Given a Polynom we will mark it in blue, and after finding the min and max points we will mark them in black.
 The calculation of the points will be done by using the function "root" from the Polynom class.
 The user has to use frame.setVisible(true); in order to see the plot.
 The constructor throw exception if the range is invalid (x1 is bigger than x2).